What is a fuse? Simply put, it's your first line of defense against a short circuit.

 on the application demands.
 For example, if you need a time delay, MCASE is probably a good option to consider.

 Glass fuses are often found in older vehicles, yet can still be found in electrical applications today.
-The AGC style are a classic fuse and are the style you'll find in the older vehicles.
-On the other hand, the MDL Slow Blow style is a time delay glass fuse that is found in a variety of applications.
+The AGC style fuses are a classic fuse and are the style you'll find in the older vehicles.
+On the other hand, the MDL Slow Blow fuse is a time delay glass fuse that is found in a variety of applications.
 The one you choose largely depends on your application's specs.

 Like so many things, the type of fuse you need to use depends on the application in which you're using it.
 If you still have questions on the best fit for your application, give our Technical Support a call at 1.800.654.4757.